hjdhjd/homebridge-unifi-protect/docs/Liveviews.md

 Next, you have the UniFi Protect *Liveview* functionality in the Protect webUI.
 You can manage your liveviews by going to `https://your-protect-controller/liveview`.
 You can add, remove, or modify any liveviews you have setup in this interface.

 Now, to put all the pieces together.
-What `homebridge-unifi-protect2` does is:
+What `homebridge-unifi-protect` does is:

  * Periodically check the controller to see if we have certain liveviews configured.
- * If there are no liveviews specific to this plugin, then `homebridge-unifi-protect2` will remove the security system accessory (if it was previously present) from [HomeKit](https://www.apple.com/ios/home/) so we don't clutter up with unneeded accessories.
+ * If there are no liveviews specific to this plugin, then `homebridge-unifi-protect` will remove the security system accessory (if it was previously present) from [HomeKit](https://www.apple.com/ios/home/) so we don't clutter up with unneeded accessories.
  * If you have configured plugin-specific liveviews, they will be linked to the security system state settings above.
 You don't need to configure all of them, you can configure certain ones and not others.
 If there's at least one plugin-specific liveview present, the security system accessory will appear in [HomeKit](https://www.apple.com/ios/home/).

 Creating plugin-specific liveviews are as simple as ensuring they are named: